 3 Stars Reliable and relatively consistent scientific data showing a substantial health benefit.

 2 Stars Contradictory, insufficient, or preliminary studies suggesting a health benefit or minimal health benefit.

 1 Star For an herb, supported by traditional use but minimal or no scientific evidence.
 For a supplement, little scientific support.

-Chitosan is a fiber-like supplement that has been shown to lower cholesterol and raise HDL (“good”) cholesterol).
+Chitosan is a fiber-like polysaccharide that has been shown to improve cholesterol levels in a number of clinical trials.

 Most human research has used 3–6 grams per day with meals.

 Where to Find It